capitanbarbosa/Active-Desktop_Shifter/topmenutest/README.md

 - appbar_manager.py: Encapsulates all the logic for registering the TopMenuBar as a Windows App Bar, managing its position, and handling related window events.

+----> we're missing the notes per desktop. now that we have our active task per desktop. sorta like making active task the header and the notes the body/text